 FLUENCY DISORDER Mavi hadn't always been able to talk about things.
 For the first four years of her life, she didn't speak and communicated entirely with the world in through a broken version of sign language and a lot of gesturing.
 It has taken her actual years of her childhood to find a speaking voice, and many more of adult ones to refine it to a confident tone that usually leaves people coming away with something close to what she intended.
 There is usually some amount of disconnect between her brain and her mouth.
 It isn't often linked to what came out, but in how it did.
 Before big appointments marked in red on her calendar, the twenty-four year old will often spend weeks pacing in front of a mirror preparing to speak questions that she has known on paper for much longer than that.
 Training, time, and a sweet charm mostly hide a stutter that has accompanied her for the past twenty years.

-Scents the ocean, Jonah’s hair, her strawberry shampoo, the air after rain, and clean laundry
+Scents the ocean, Evie’s hair, her strawberry shampoo, the air after rain, and clean laundry

 Season Autumn has always called to Mavi, with the whispering trees, beautiful colours, and festive smells.
 Her heart has always been one full of celebration, and a large appreciation for pumpkin pie.

 Fiction Maverick always had a healthy amount of gratitude for fiction.
 From comic books to fairy tales, her love of fiction grew greatly, making her backpack very heavy by grade school.
 By the ninth grade, she carried so many books with her that her already small stature was shortened another two inches.